 - Serve chilled and enjoy!

 Lastly, I want to mention that I typically pair a few other things along with this at lunch time in order to fill me up!
-Whether that is a piece of fruit (or dried fruit), mixed nuts, some kefir, a piece of string cheese, etc. You could also have some Greek yogurt, or cottage cheese, or roasted veggies, or whatever your heart desires!
+Whether that is a piece of fruit with nut butter, mixed nuts, some kefir, a piece of string cheese, etc. You could also have some Greek yogurt, cottage cheese, roasted veggies, or whatever your heart desires (or whatever is in your fridge).

-As always, tag me on Instagram at @wellnessforthewin if you try this recipe!
+As always, tag me on Instagram at @wellnessforthewin if you try this recipe, and pin it on Pinterest so you can come back to it again and again!
 I can’t wait to hear what you think!

 Have a great week 🙂